OliverGilan/olivergilan.github.io/content/blog/How to Create Blog with Hugo.md

 	</body>
 </html>
 ```
 Using `{{ partial "header" . }}` tells Hugo to look in the partials directory, find the file with that name and render it.
 Don't forget the period after the partial name, that's not a typo.
 That period passes in the current context so with the code within the partial uses `.Site.Title` or `.Site.Menus...` it's doing so with that context being passed in.
+And now we have a working header with a navigation menu that can be reused on every page!